-The oil price slump that took place recently seems to be on everyone?s mind.
-There would undoubtedly be companies hurt by it, but just as one man?s meat is another?s poison, there are companies which stand to benefit.
+The oil price slump that took place recently seems to be on everyone’s mind.
+There would undoubtedly be companies hurt by it, but just as one man’s meat is another’s poison, there are companies which stand to benefit.
 Here are three companies with such potential.
+The best airline in the world Singapore Airlines Ltd. (SGX: C6L) is considered to be one of the best managed airlines in the world.
+Yet, for the past three years, its net profit margin has been hovering around a measly 1% to 2%.
+Fuel is the largest cost for the airline, contributing close to 50% of…

 The oil price slump that took place recently seems to be on everyone’s mind.
 There would undoubtedly be companies hurt by it, but just as one man’s meat is another’s poison, there are companies which stand to benefit.
 Here are three companies with such potential.